Cris-Burlamaqui/Intercom/README.md

 **To test the application:**

 - Open the project in XCode do not run the application.
-- Click at InvitationTestes.swift file.
+- Click at InvitationTests.swift file.
 - There are two functions to test whether customer is near of far from the office.
 - To test each one individually click at the button on the left of the func declaration.
 - ![](images/button_func.png)